Loved a recipe? Have a question? Please share a comment. 🙂

 This tender sour cream coffee cake is studded with fresh blueberries and lemon zest.
 It’s super easy to make, then bakes until golden and fluffy.
-Perfect with a cup of coffee in the morning!

 Why You’ll Love This Sour Cream Coffee Cake